jennywang24/mutual-fund-comparisons/README.md

 # hello-world
-First repository to get my feet wet
+first repository to understand how github works